backand/docs/docs/apidocs/files/index.md

    // call to Backand action with the file name and file data
   function upload(filename, filedata) {
     // By calling the files action with POST method in will perform
-    // an upload of the file into AWS S3 return $http({
+    // an upload of the file into Backand Storage return $http({
       method: 'POST',
-      url : Backand.getApiUrl() + baseActionUrl +  objectName + '?name=' + filesActionName,
+      url : Backand.getApiUrl() + baseActionUrl +  objectName,
+      params:{
+        "name": filesActionName
+      },
       headers: {
         'Content-Type': 'application/json'
       },